๐Ÿ‡จ๐Ÿ‡ท Planning a Trip to Costa Rica: 12 Practical Things To Know

 Getting Around

-• For long distances, the main ways to get around are by domestic flights, pre-arranged shuttles, car rental, and public bus (the budget option).
+• For long distances, the main ways to get around are by domestic flights, pre-arranged shuttles, car rentals, and public buses (the budget option).
 For short distances, Uber (only in tourist places), taxis, and tour transports are available.

 Official taxis in Costa Rica are red cars with a yellow triangle on the side.

 I mostly traveled around Costa Rica by pre-arranged private and shared shuttles, taxis, and Uber.
-I took one domestic flight, but in retrospect, I wished I had done more flights and less shuttles because the transportation time can really add up.
-I considered renting a car since I was covering large distances, but decided against it because the roads aren’t great and cell signal isn’t guaranteed while approaching certain touristy areas.
+I took one domestic flight, but in retrospect, I wish I had done more flights and fewer shuttles because the transportation time can add up.
+I considered renting a car since I was covering large distances but decided against it because the roads aren’t great and cell signal isn’t guaranteed while approaching certain touristy areas.

 ๐Ÿ’Š Safety